ELMA (Elmer Bancorp) Cash Flow from Operations: $3.25 Mil (TTM As of Dec. 2025)

 Net Income From Continuing Operations indicates the net income that a firm brings in from ongoing business activities.
 These activities are expected to continue into the next reporting period.
 It excludes extraordinary items, income from the cumulative effects of accounting changes, non-recurring items, income from tax loss carry forward, and preferred dividends.

-Elmer Bancorp's net income from continuing operations for the three months ended in Dec.
-2007 was $0.29 Mil.
+Elmer Bancorp's net income from continuing operations for the six months ended in Dec.
+2025 was $3.30 Mil.

 2. Depreciation, Depletion and Amortization: